DSLsofMath/DSLsofMath/admin/presentation/D2pres.md

 # Student-citat

-* "I feel like I have gotten a better understanding of mathematics, and how to make use of domain specific languages."
+* "I feel like I have gotten a better understanding of mathematics, and how to make use of domain-specific languages."
 * "The teachers (and assistants) were very engaging."
 * "I found the 'alternative' perspective on common mathematical subjects in general to be very good.
 The part about logic and the part about linear algebra were my personal favorites."
 * "Patrik is an excellent lecturer for the course."